Yoga For Tension Headaches: 5 Relaxing Postures You Can Try Now

 2. Adho Mukha Virasana posture for tension headaches

-People whose jobs require long sittings should regularly practice this asana as it will help them not only with the tension headache but also prevent muscle stiffness and general body pain.
+People whose jobs require long sitting should regularly practice this asana, as it will help them not only with tension headaches but also prevent muscle stiffness and general body pain.

 yoga for tension headaches-Adho Mukha Virasana